AAAA0001/warframe-damage-calculator/README.md

 2. Create one or more `Upgrade` objects.
 3. Combine them into a `Build` (optional).
 4. Apply the build with `weapon.configure(build)` or `weapon.configure(upgrade_1, upgrade_2, ...)`.
-5. Read input values from `weapon.stats` and calculated values from `weapon.calculator`.
+5. Read source values from `weapon.data` and calculated values from `weapon.stats`.
 6. Print results with `weapon.format.summary()`.

 Since `configure()` returns the weapon, the following is also valid: